Hawk Training | Complaints Policy

 - Where there are communication difficulties, recording devices may be used to ensure the complainant is able to access and review the discussions at a later point;

 - Hawk Training will record the progress of the complaint and the final outcome.
-The Director of Quality and Compliance has overall responsibility for keeping these records securely and holding them centrally.
+The Operations Director has overall responsibility for keeping these records securely and holding them centrally.

 - All staff involved should be aware that complainants have a right to copies.